klasharr/php-wordpress-ssc-members/README.md

 ## What it does

-1. Lets you choose on subscriber role user to be your generic user.
+1. Lets you choose a subscriber role user to be your generic user.
 This user does not see any profile or admin pages and can not request a password reset
 2. Adds a new post type for member pages which has /members as the base URL segment
 3. Adds a 'Members only' flag to the post edit pages
 4. Lets you display logged in and logged out versions of the primary menu depending on session state.
-Currently the names of the menus are hardcoded.
+Currently the names of the menus are hardcoded
-5. Prevents member pages or private posts appearing anywhere when logged out.
+5. Prevents member pages or private posts appearing anywhere when logged out
+6. Adds a switchable debug mode which adds a red bar on member only posts or pages

 ## Do you have a demo?